Francis Vigo

 Francis Vigo, (Note: As an Italian surname, perhaps from Galician origin in Vigo, Vigo's name is pronounced "VEE-goh" in his native Italian.
-However, many people pronounce it (in referring to the many streets, buildings, schools, towns, townships, or cities named after him) as “VIH-go.”) born Giuseppe Maria Francesco Vigo (December 13, 1747 – March 22, 1836), was an Italian-born Spanish soldier and later a fur trader who aided colonial forces during the American Revolutionary War and helped found a public university in Vincennes, Indiana.
+However, many people pronounce it (in referring to the many streets, buildings, schools, towns, townships, or cities named after him) as “VIH-go.”) born Giuseppe Maria Francesco Vigo (December 13, 1747 – March 22, 1836), was an Italian soldier in the Spanish army and later a fur trader who aided colonial forces during the American Revolutionary War and helped found a public university in Vincennes, Indiana.

 Early life

 Born in Mondovì, Italy, he served with the Spanish Army in New Orleans.
 In 1772 he established a fur trading business in St. Louis in partnership with Fernando de Leyba, the governor of Spanish Louisiana.
 In 1783, Vigo moved to Vincennes and operated a fur trading business there.

 American Revolution

 Vigo offered to serve George Rogers Clark as a spy during the American Revolutionary War.
 He was sent to Vincennes to learn of the conditions at the now British-held Fort Sackville.
 On the way, Vigo was captured by indigenous warriors and turned over to Lt-Gov Henry Hamilton.
 Although Vigo was a Spanish citizen and hostile acts would breach Spanish neutrality, Hamilton suspected his intentions and paroled him on condition of reporting to the fort each day.
 This actually assisted Vigo's observations, allowing him to assess the fort's strength and defences.

 Some time later, despite their love for Hamilton, the Canadiens were persuaded by Father Gibault to demand Vigo's release, on threat of cutting off local supplies to the fort.
 Hamilton offered that release provided Vigo agreed "not to do any act during the war injurious to the British interests."
 Vigo accepted on the basis that the terms would apply only during his return to St. Louis.
 Vigo travelled down the Wabash, Ohio, and Mississippi Rivers to St. Louis.
 Having fulfilled the agreement precisely, Vigo then turned around and went directly to Kaskaskia to tell Clark of preparedness at the British fort.
 Clark took advantage of the information to capture the fort in 1779.

 A contemporary of Vigo said that he further aided the American capture of the Northwest Territory by lending his financial backing to the United States dollar.
 The Canadiens refused payments in "continental paper" until Vigo guaranteed them.
 However, the value of the dollar would soon collapse.
 Vigo reportedly complained that he was never compensated by the US government for supporting American credit during the war.